All Products

 • External IP Address of Firewall: Enter the public IP address of the Windows ECS instance.

 4. Open the command line and run the following command to restart the FTP service.
-This ensures that the new configuration overwrites the existing configuration for each FTP site.
+This applies the new configuration to all FTP sites.

 net stop ftpsvc&net start ftpsvc

-5. (Optional) If you can access the FTP server from the local machine but not from other machines after the FTP server is configured, the issue is caused by an incorrect firewall configuration.
-Perform the following steps to configure the firewall:
+5. (Optional) If the FTP server is locally accessible but unreachable from other machines after configuration, the firewall might be misconfigured.
+Follow these steps to correctly configure the firewall:

-1. First, check the inbound rules in Server Manager to ensure that the FTP server is enabled.
+1. Check the inbound rules in Server Manager to make sure that the FTP server is enabled.

-1. Go to Control Panel > Windows Firewall.
-In the left navigation pane, click Allow an App or Feature Through Windows Firewall.
+1. Navigate to Control Panel > Windows Firewall and click Allow an App or Feature Through Windows Firewall in the left-side navigation pane.

-2. In the new window, click Allow Another App....
-In the Browse window, open C:\Windows\System32\svchost.exe to add the service host process.
+2. In the new window, click Allow Another App..., browse to and select C:\Windows\System32\svchost.exe to add the service host process.

-3. When a Windows Service Host Process item appears, select the Private and Public checkboxes, and then click OK.
+3. Select the new Windows Service Host Process item, select the Private and Public checkboxes, and then click OK.

 Symptom

-When you connect to the FTP server on a Windows ECS instance, the following error message is displayed.
+When you connect to the FTP server on an ECS instance that runs Windows, the following error is reported:

 Response: 331 Please specify the password.